Driving improvement in medication safety worldwide, through knowledge assessment and learning.

 Comorbidities within an aging population, complex dosage calculations, the growth in antimicrobial resistance and the challenges associated with prescribing potentially harmful or addictive drugs such as opioids all contribute to a significant risk to patient safety and quality of care.

-We support the work of doctors, nurses, pharmacists, dentists, students and educators all over the world by identifying knowledge gaps and creating high quality learning and assessment materials in collaboration with the experts.
+Working side by side with the British Pharmacological Society, we support the work of doctors, nurses, pharmacists, dentists, students and educators all over the world by identifying knowledge gaps and creating high quality learning and assessment materials in collaboration with the experts.

 Better prescribing, better patient safety.